If you’re not a graphic designer, and you’re tasked with creating artwork for your exhibition stand it can be a seriously daunting task.

 CPO & Co-founder

-Jasmine the CPO at ExpoCart - the one stop shop marketplace for products and services for exhibitions and events.
+Jasmine is the CPO at ExpoCart - the one stop shop marketplace for products and services for exhibitions and events.
 ExpoCart makes it easy for companies to hire and purchase everything they need for their events in just a few simple clicks.
 She is passionate about e-commerce, events, marketing and product digitisation.